-Acoustic monitoring in the Mimi and Mangapekeke catchments (one recorder each catchment) for Australasian bittern (Botaurus poiciloptilus) will be undertaken during spring 2018.
+Acoustic monitoring in the Mimi and Mangapekeke catchments (one recorder each catchment) for Australasian bittern (Botaurus poiciloptilus) will be undertaken during spring 2018 (October to mid-November) spring 2018 using presence / absence call inventory protocols (O'Donnell and Williams, 2015).
+Acoustic Recording Devices (ARD's) will be deployed for a six week period set to record at dawn and dusk.
+It is considered that over this six week period there will be windows of 1 - 3 nights of favourable weather windows (calm no wind or rain) outside of the full moon which are suitable for ARD recording.
 If Australasian bittern are detected in close proximity to the alignment then a low fence between the alignment and this area of marshland will be erected, forcing bittern to fly over the road above vehicle height.

-If a kōkako is encountered in or near the Project footprint during road construction, DOC will be notified but no further action will be taken because:
+If a kōkako is encountered in or near the Project areafootprint during vegetation clearance and road-construction, DOC and Ngāti Tama will be notified but no further action will be taken because:

-- 1) if kōkako want to settle in the Project area it should be left to do so, given that it may eventually benefit from pest control in the wider PMA; and - 2) if it is a transient, it will move away naturally, potentially back to its release site in Parininihi.
+- 1) lif kokako want to settle in the Project area it should be left to do so, given that it may eventually benefit from pest control in the wider PMA; and - 2) lif it is a transient, it will move away naturally, potentially back to its release site in Parininihi.

-These are additional to the pest management and restoration planting measures set out elsewhere in the ELMP, which will have significant positive effects on native birds.
+The above measures are additional to the pest management and restoration planting measures set out elsewhere in the ELMP, which also will have significant positive effects on native birds.

-6.3.1 Kiwi Management
+5.3.16.3.1 Kiwi Management

-6.3.1.1 Pre-construction kiwi management
+5.3.1.16.3.1.1 Pre-construction kiwi management